 - Religious 'leaders' cannot speak for the whole population their views are often controversial and rejected by people with equally deeply held religious or ethical convictions.
 The Wakeham Commission itself conceded that, 'In considering whether the faith communities should have specific, explicit representation, we do not in any way imply that they are the sole source of philosophical, moral or spiritual insight or that their insights are necessarily more valuable than those contributed by people without a religious faith.
-In the reformed second chamber, as in the present House of Lords, individual members will bring their own deepest convictions to bear, whether their basis is religious or secular.'10 - 'Leaders' of religious groups, however they are selected, are often unrepresentative of their followers, being the most conservative elements, and their privileged access to such a position of power would reinforce their reactionary influence.
-For example, many Islamic religious leaders, some of whom may have only recently come to the UK, are out of tune with their congregations, and particularly women, while the Roman Catholic Church is patently unrepresentative of its members' views on gender issues, contraception, abortion, and the use of condoms to prevent HIV infection. - Religion is in decline as an influence and increasing its presence in a reformed chamber would give it artificial support, and a completely unacceptable amount of influence. - Asked in a 2006 Ipsos MORI poll to select whom they thought Government paid too much attention to, more people chose 'religious groups and leaders' than chose any other domestic group.
+In the reformed second chamber, as in the present House of Lords, individual members will bring their own deepest convictions to bear, whether their basis is religious or secular.'13 - 'Leaders' of religious groups, however they are selected, are often unrepresentative of their followers, being the most conservative elements, and their privileged access to such a position of power would reinforce their reactionary influence.
+For example, many Islamic religious leaders, some of whom may have only recently come to the UK, are out of tune with their congregations, and particularly women, while the Roman Catholic Church is patently unrepresentative of its members' views on gender issues, contraception, abortion, and the use of condoms to prevent HIV infection. - Religion is in decline as an influence and increasing its presence in a reformed chamber would give it artificial support, and a completely unacceptable amount of influence. - Asked in a 2006 Ipsos MORI poll to select whom they thought Government paid too much attention to, more people chose 'religious groups and leaders' than chose any other domestic group. - The only equitable framework in which we may conduct our community life to ensure that diversity does not lead to conflict is a secular one, where the state is neutral in matters of religion and belief.
+It is not acceptable to move from the establishment of one denomination to an effective co-establishment of all religions, for many pragmatic - reasons but also on principle because it excludes the large and growing nonreligious population.

-9 Report of the Wakeham Commission: A House for the Future (Jan 2002), p.152
+12 Report of the Wakeham Commission: A House for the Future (Jan 2002), p.152

-&lt;sup>10 Report of the Wakeham Commission: A House for the Future (Jan 2002), p.151
+13 Report of the Wakeham Commission: A House for the Future (Jan 2002), p.151